How to Make Homemade Seitan & How to Cook with It

 Seitan has an almost neutral flavor, which is why it's great in so many recipes.
 The flavor can best be described as similar to chicken or a neutral mushroom like a portobello.

 Seitan is often preflavored if you buy it at a grocery store.
-If you make it at home, it's easy to add dry spices to the gluten mix, or flavoring agents to the boiling liquid, to boost the final flavor.
+If you make it at home, it's easy to add dry spices or to the gluten mix, or flavorings like onion powder to the boiling liquid to boost the final flavor.

 Keep Reading: 9 Vegetarian & Vegan Protein Substitutes